hsnr-data-science/SEDAR-ML/README.md

+# SEDAR-ML

+**SEDAR-ML** is a research repository that consolidates three complementary approaches for automating and enhancing Machine Learning workflows within the **SEDAR** semantic data lake framework.
+The project explores different levels of automation — from traditional AutoML to LLM-driven code generation and knowledge-graph-enhanced reasoning — to advance the integration of semantic data management and intelligent ML assistance in Industry 4.0 settings.

+1. **AutoMLWrapper** – a standardized interface for open-source AutoML frameworks (AutoKeras, AutoGluon, AutoSklearn), enabling uniform configuration, experiment tracking, and MLFlow integration.
+2. **LLM-orchestrated ML** – a pipeline that leverages large language models to autonomously generate ML code inside the SEDAR environment, integrating profiling results and metadata through LangChain and JupyterAI.
+3. **AssistML** – the *KG-enhanced Data Science Agent* approach, combining metadata from OpenML and the MLSea Knowledge Graph to generate semantically grounded model recommendations and hyperparameter configurations.

+Together, these three components form a unified research environment for studying the interplay between **AutoML**, **LLM-based orchestration**, and **Knowledge-Graph-driven Data Science Agents** within semantic data ecosystems.

+---

 # AutoMLWrapper

 This repo contains supporting information, code and the datasets for our publication [Enhancing Machine Learning Capabilities in Data Lakes with AutoML and LLMs](https://link.springer.com/chapter/10.1007/978-3-031-70626-4_13).